Cultivate, Cook, and Savour Heirloom China Rose Radish

 Growing Microgreens at Home

-China Rose Radish microgreens are an easy and rewarding way to enjoy the heritage of this remarkable plant.
+China Rose Radish microgreens are an easy and rewarding way to enjoy the heritage of this remarkable plant, delivering intense peppery notes and vivid green shoots with hints of pink.

-These microgreens grow quickly and are typically ready to harvest within 7 to 10 days, making them ideal for beginners using microgreens home kits or indoor gardening kits.
+These microgreens grow quickly and are typically ready to harvest within 7 to 10 days, making them ideal for beginners using microgreens subscription kits or indoor gardening systems like our GrowGarden™.

 Steps to Grow Microgreens

-- Start by preparing a shallow tray filled with organic soil or coconut coir, ensuring it is well-moistened.
+- Start by preparing a shallow tray filled with organic coco coir, ensuring it is well-moistened to create a sterile, sustainable base that promotes even germination without the risks associated with soil.

-- Scatter microgreens seeds evenly across the surface and press them gently into the soil without burying them.
+- Scatter China Rose Radish seeds evenly across the surface and press them gently into the medium without burying them, aiming for a dense but not overcrowded sowing to maximise yields.

-- Place the tray in a warm, well-lit area, avoiding direct sunlight, and mist daily to maintain consistent moisture.
+- Place the tray in a warm, well-lit area, avoiding direct sunlight, and mist daily to maintain consistent moisture; consider adding accessories like a heat mat or clip-on fan for enhanced airflow and faster growth.

-Within days, tender shoots will emerge, and once they reach 2 to 3 inches in height, they are ready to harvest by cutting above the soil line.
+Within days, tender shoots will emerge, and once they reach 5 to 8 centimetres in height, they are ready to harvest by cutting above the medium line with clean scissors.
+This method aligns with our coco coir growing tips, ensuring mould-free results and nutrient-rich harvests.

 Sprouting China Rose Radish Seeds

-Sprouting is another way to enjoy the health benefits of China Rose Radish in just 3 to 5 days.
+Sprouting is another way to enjoy the health benefits of China Rose Radish in just 3 to 5 days, yielding crisp, tangy sprouts that echo the variety’s heirloom roots.

-In Weaver’s era, sprouts were a traditional way to preserve nutrients and add variety to winter diets.
+In Weaver’s era, sprouts were a traditional way to preserve nutrients and add variety to winter diets, and this technique remains simple for home use.

 To sprout seeds:

-- Rinse them thoroughly and soak them in water for 6 to 8 hours.
+- Rinse them thoroughly and soak them in water for 6 to 8 hours to initiate the germination process, using filtered water for the best results.

-- Drain and place them in a sprouting jar or tray, rinsing and draining twice daily to prevent mould.
+- Drain and place them in a sprouting jar or tray, rinsing and draining twice daily to prevent mould and encourage healthy growth.

-- Harvest when the sprouts are about 2 to 3 cm long and enjoy their crisp, peppery bite in salads or as garnishes.
+- Harvest when the sprouts are about 2 to 3 centimetres long and enjoy their crisp, peppery bite in salads or as garnishes, storing any extras in the fridge for up to a few days.

 Nutritional Benefits of Microgreens

-China Rose Radish microgreens are packed with essential vitamins, minerals, and antioxidants.
+China Rose Radish microgreens are packed with essential vitamins, minerals, and antioxidants, offering a concentrated boost in a small serving.

-- They are a rich source of vitamins A, B, C, E, and K, as well as calcium, iron, magnesium, and potassium.
+- They are a rich source of vitamins A, B, C, E, and K, as well as calcium, iron, magnesium, and potassium, supporting overall vitality and complementing diets focused on wellness.

-- The nutrients contribute to improved immunity, digestion, and skin health.
+- The nutrients contribute to improved immunity, digestion, and skin health, with their high antioxidant content helping to combat everyday oxidative stress.

-- They contain glucosinolates, compounds known for their potential anticancer properties and ability to support liver detoxification.
+- They contain glucosinolates, compounds known for their potential anticancer properties and ability to support liver detoxification, making them a smart addition to balanced lifestyles.

 Culinary Uses